 Why I’m Ditching Locally Sourced British Ingredients

-In London, dishes are Anglicized for the British palate, so I wanted to walk away from all of that by traveling abroad, bringing back traditional ingredients, and serving them at supper clubs.
+In London, dishes are Anglicised for the British palate, so I wanted to walk away from all of that by travelling abroad, bringing back traditional ingredients, and serving them at supper clubs.

 Photo via Flickr user Andrew Baskett